hsyl20/haskus-website/pages/system/doc.rst

 System interface
 ----------------

-ViperVM provides modules to interact with the system: input devices, display devices, etc. These modules are used to easily build a custom system without dealing directly with the low-level Linux interface.
+The framework provides modules to interact with the system: input devices, display devices, etc. These modules are used to easily build a custom system without dealing directly with the low-level Linux interface.
 It also provides a custom monad with common features for system programming (logging, etc.).